fengwang/Awesome-CUDA/README.md

 * [HiPLAR](https://developer.nvidia.com/hiplar) delivers high performance linear algebra (LA) routines for the R platform for statistical computing using the latest software libraries for heterogeneous architectures.
 * [IMSL](https://developer.nvidia.com/imsl-fortran-numerical-library) is a comprehensive set of mathematical and statistical functions that offloads work to GPUs.
 * [JCuda](http://www.jcuda.org/) is Java bindings for CUDA.
+* [Libdnn](https://github.com/naibaf7/libdnn) is a universal convolution implementation supporting CUDA and OpenCL.
 * [MAGMA](https://developer.nvidia.com/magma) is a collection of next gen linear algebra routines.
 Designed for heterogeneous GPU-based architectures.
 Supports current LAPACK and BLAS standards.
 * [MVGRAPH](https://developer.nvidia.com/nvgraph) is a GPU-accelerated graph analytics library.
 * [Moderngpu](https://github.com/moderngpu/moderngpu) is a productivity library for general-purpose computing on GPUs.
 It is a header-only C++ library written for CUDA.
 The unique value of the library is in its accelerated primitives for solving irregularly parallel problems.